warbe-maker/VBA-Error/README.md

 With the _Conditional Compile Argument_ `Debuggig = 1` the error message is displayed with two additional buttons which allow a `Stop: Resume` reaction which leads to the code line the error occurred.

 ### The _BoTP_ service
 An - preferably automated - regression test will execute a series of test procedures.
-Any interruption other than one caused by a failed assertion n assertion should thus be avoided.
-The _BoTP_ allows the specification of **asserted error numbers** for procedures testing error conditions.
-For an error number indicated 'asserted' the _ErrMsg_ service bypassed the display of the error message.
+Any interruption other than one caused by a failed assertion should thus be avoided.
+The _BoTP_ allows the specification of **asserted error numbers** for procedures which do test error conditions.
+For any asserted error number the _ErrMsg_ display service is bypassed.

 The BoTP service has the following Syntax:<br>
 `BoTP procedure-id, err-number[, err-number] ...`